postazure/concourse-manifest-validator/README.md

 ## Coming Soon
- 1. Config travis

 1. Wrap concourse cli `fly` command to validate then run `fly`
 1. Check that tasks are defined
 1. Check concourse config file structure to ensure everything that is declared exists